slateci/minislate/README.md

 Make sure your Docker is running using `systemctl status docker`.

+To start docker rune `systemctl enable --now docker`.

+On MacOS make sure the Docker Desktop application is running.

 If desired, `source shell_aliases` will allow you to run the minislate command and the internal slate and kubectl commands from any directory.

 Build the container images with	`./minislate build`